RaghavGarg-16/Avalanche-HyperSDK/README.md

 - [Credits](#credits)
 - [License](#license)

+## File structure
+- client - Holds the client application
+- public - This holds all of our static files
+- src
+- assets - This folder holds assets such as images, docs, and fonts
+- components - This folder holds all of the different components that will make up our views
+- views - These represent a unique page on the website i.e. Home or About.
+These are still normal react components.
+- App.js - This is what renders all of our browser routes and different views
+- index.js - This is what renders the react app by rendering App.js, should not change
+- package.json - Defines npm behaviors and packages for the client
+- server - Holds the server application
+- config - This holds our configuration files, like mongoDB uri
+- controllers - These hold all of the callback functions that each route will call
+- models - This holds all of our data models
+- routes - This holds all of our HTTP to URL path associations for each unique url
+- tests - This holds all of our server tests that we have defined
+- server.js - Defines npm behaviors and packages for the client
+- package.json - Defines npm behaviors like the scripts defined in the next section of the README
+- .gitignore - Tells git which files to ignore
+- README - This file!

 ## Installation

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.